GovanifY/pine/README.md

   this example on Windows.
 * default.nix: A file to setup the environment necessary to compile, run scripts and generate documentation on NixOS.
 Just run `nix-shell`.
+* bindings/: a folder containing bindings for multiple popular languages.

 A small client example is provided along with the API.
 It can be compiled on